Pixel 10 Pro XL vs Pixel 8 Pro: Similar but different

 Advantage XL

-Even though the size and weight are very similar on both phones, we expect an upgrade in battery capacity on the Pixel 10 Pro XL.
+Even though the size and weight are very similar on both phones, the battery capacity on the Pixel 10 Pro XL has been upgraded substantially.
 The two-generation old Pixel 8 Pro features a 5,000 mAh battery, and it managed to score 7h 3m in our battery test, ranking 66th among phones tested in the past 2 years.

-The Pixel 10 Pro XL is expected to get a 5,200 mAh cell, which, coupled with the new efficient Tensor G5, should result in better battery life compared to the Pixel 8 Pro.
+The Pixel 10 Pro XL is equipped with a 5,200 mAh cell, which, coupled with the new efficient Tensor G5, should result in better battery life compared to the Pixel 8 Pro.
+Let's jump to the benchmakrs.

-Rumor has it that Google is preparing a lineup of first-party Pixelsnap accessories to complement the new standard, including a charging ring, and a charging stand.
-Expect a slew of third-party Qi2 accessories as well, so - good news!
+Google has prepared a lineup of first-party Pixelsnap accessories to complement the new standard, including a charging ring and a charging stand.
+Expect a slew of third-party Qi2 accessories as well, so—good news!

 The Pixel 8 Pro relies on 30W wired charging, and the wireless can do 23W with the Pixel Stand, but there's no Qi2 support.
-The difference isn't huge, and given the bigger battery expected on the Pixel 10 Pro XL, charging times should be close.
+The difference isn't huge, and given the bigger battery on the Pixel 10 Pro XL, charging times should be close.
+We will carry out our battery tests soon and give you some hard numbers here.

 Also read: